Skip to main content

 The primary goal of introducing replication is to improve reliability.
 Eric Brewer states that there are some limits on reliability for distributed databases, described by the CAP theorem.
 The CAP theorem states that a distributed database can only provide two of the following three guarantees:

-• Consistency (C) - Every database read receives the most recent write after creation or modification (or an error).
+• Consistency (C) - Every read receives the most recent write or an error, ensuring all nodes see the same data at the same time.

 • Availability (A) - Every request receives a non-error response all the time, without the guarantee that it contains the most recent write.